 If you are arrested in China, the U.S.-China Consular Convention requires Chinese authorities to notify the U.S. Embassy or nearest consulate general of your arrest within four days.
 Typically, the police will not allow anyone other than a consular officer to visit you during your initial detention period, including your family or even an attorney.
 Bail is rarely granted in China, and you can be subject to detention for many months before being granted a trial.
 Please see the section on DUAL NATIONALITY for the limits on consular notification and access in the cases of persons who hold dual nationality.

-Commercial Disputes: If you or your company becomes involved in a civil business dispute in China, the Chinese government may prohibit you from leaving China, without advance notice, and until the matter is resolved under Chinese law.
-There are cases of U.S. citizens being prevented from leaving China for months and even years while civil cases are pending.
+Commercial Disputes: If you or your company becomes involved in a civil business dispute in China, the Chinese government may prohibit you from leaving China, without advance notice, and until the matter is resolved.
+There are cases of U.S. citizens being prevented from leaving China for months and even years while the dispute is ongoing.
 In some cases, defendants have even been put into police custody pending resolution of their civil cases.
 Some local businesspeople who feel that they have been wronged by a foreign business partner may hire "debt collectors” to harass and intimidate the foreigner or his/her family in hopes of collecting the debt.
 Foreign managers or company owners have in some cases been physically detained as leverage during dispute negotiations.
 The Embassy and consulates general can provide a list of local attorneys who can be hired to provide counsel.
-For information on commercial contracts and disputes and for general assistance , please consult the U.S. Commercial Service website for China.
+Please note that U.S. Embassy and consulates are unable to intervene in civil cases, nor are local law enforcement authorities generally willing to become involved in what they consider business matters.
+For information on commercial contracts and disputes and for general assistance, please consult the U.S. Commercial Service website for China.

 Surveillance and Monitoring: Security personnel carefully watch foreign visitors and may place you under surveillance.
 Hotel rooms (including meeting rooms), offices, cars, taxis, telephones, Internet usage, and fax machines may be monitored onsite or remotely, and personal possessions in hotel rooms, including computers, may be searched without your consent or knowledge.
 Business travelers should be particularly mindful that trade secrets, negotiating positions, and other business-sensitive information may be taken and shared with local interests.